AmaniEzz/Django-Mail/README.md

 # Django-Mail
-Django backend and Vanila JS front-end for an email client that makes API calls to send and receive emails.
+Django backend and Vanilla JS front-end for an email client that makes API calls to send and receive emails.